kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   </ol>
 <a name="how-code-examples-works"></a>
 <h3 class="h3-guide">How the code examples work</h3>
-The code for all the examples is located in the GitHub repo and looks similar to this:
+The code for all the examples is on GitHub and looks similar to this:

 {% prism markup %}
 <!DOCTYPE html>